ioanev/argodsm-pagepolicies/README.md

 # PagePolicies

-This branch consists a stable version of ArgoDSM with the following incorporated page placement policies (implementation is under the swdsm.cpp and swdsm.h files):
+This branch consists of a stable version of ArgoDSM with the following incorporated page-based memory allocation policies (implementation is under the swdsm.cpp and swdsm.h files):
 - 0 : Bind-All
 - 1 : Cyclic
 - 2 : Cyclic-Block
 - 3 : Skew-Mapp
 - 4 : Skew-Mapp-Block
 - 5 : Prime-Mapp
 - 6 : Prime-Mapp-Block
 - 7 : First-Touch